britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-00.md

 ---
-title: "Pervasive Attack: A Threat Model and Problem Statement"
+title: "Confidentiality in the Face of Pervasive Surveillance: A Threat Model and Problem Statement"
-abbrev: Pervasive Attack
+abbrev: Confidentiality Threat Model
-docname: draft-barnes-pervasive-problem-01
+docname: draft-iab-privsec-confidentiality-threat-00
-date: 2014-07-01
+date: 2014-09-11
 category: info
 ipr: trust200902